 Modeled on Stephen Covey’s The 7 Habits of Highly Effective People, this book provides a much-needed strategy for achieving career success.
 Readable and concise, it will be a valuable tool for students, parents, and sports administrators.

-Norm O’Reilly, PhD, is a leading scholar in the business of sports.
-He holds the Richard P. and Joan S. Fox Professor of Business and is chair of the Department of Sports Administration at Ohio University’s College of Business.
-Dr. O’Reilly received the Career Achievement Award by the American Marketing Association’s Sport Marketing Special Interest Group.
+Norm O’Reilly is a leading scholar in the business of sports.
+Formerly the Richard P. and Joan S. Fox Professor of Business and chair of the Department of Sports Administration at Ohio University’s College of Business, O’Reilly now leads the International Institute for Sport Business & Leadership at the University of Guelph’s Lang School of Business.
+O’Reilly received the Career Achievement Award by the American Marketing Association’s Sport Marketing Special Interest Group.
 He is a lifetime research fellow of the North American Society for Sport Management.
+More info →

 Permission to reprint